Uncovering Bias in Personal Informatics: Introduction

 \section{Introduction}

-Ubiquitous technologies, such as smartphones or wearables, are an integral part of our lives today, with the current number of smartphone users worldwide in 2022 rising to 6.6 billion, or 83.4\% of the global population, from 3.6 billion (49.4\%) in 2016 \cite{mobilestatisticsreport}.
-More impressively, the number of connected wearable devices worldwide has more than tripled in the past six years, rising to 1.1 billion in 2022 from 325 million in 2016 \cite{statistaGlobalConnected}.
-The proliferation of ubiquitous technologies has given rise to Personal Informatics (PI), namely a class of systems that ``help people collect personally relevant information for the purpose of self-reflection and gaining self-knowledge'' \cite{li2010stage}.
+Ubiquitous technologies, such as smartphones and wearables, are an integral part of our lives today \cite{mobilestatisticsreport,statistaGlobalConnected}.
+Their proliferation has given rise to Personal Informatics (PI), namely a class of systems that ``help people collect personally relevant information for the purpose of self-reflection and gaining self-knowledge'' \cite{li2010stage}.
 Such systems enable people to keep track of their productivity \cite{kim2016timeaware}, finances \cite{kaye2014money}, and learning \cite{garbett2018thinkactive}.
 Yet, tracking various aspects of physical and mental health is particularly prevalent \cite{epstein2020mapping}.

-Ubiquitous technologies for PI can continuously and unobtrusively measure and collect physiological and behavioral data, namely, ``digital biomarkers'', from users through integrated sensors.
+PI systems can continuously and unobtrusively measure and collect physiological and behavioral data, namely, ``digital biomarkers'', from users through integrated sensors.
 Digital biomarkers contain an uncanny amount of personal information.
-Even the coarser behavioral biomarkers acquired from consumer wearable devices (such as steps, burned calories, and covered distance), strongly correlate to a person's gender, height, and weight \cite{thomas2022fitbit}, while signals of finer granularity (such as accelerometer and heart rate measurements), can predict variables associated with an individual's physical health, fitness, and demographics \cite{10.1145/3450439.3451863}.
-Similarly, physiological signals accompanied by PI usage logs have been used to predict mood, stress and overall mental health \cite{taylor2017personalized}.
-At the same time, the advanced features for health tracking that are continuously integrated into consumer smartphones and wearables~\cite{apple2022health,lubitz2022detection,appleAppleEmpowering,ouraringOuraBlood} now enable advanced analytics, such as atrial fibrillation identification, fertility prediction, fall, and crash detection, sleep apnea warnings, and are paving the future of mHealth.
+Even the coarser behavioral biomarkers acquired from consumer wearables (e.g., steps, calories) strongly correlate to a person's gender, height, and weight \cite{thomas2022fitbit}, while signals of finer granularity (e.g., accelerometer and heart rate), can predict variables associated with an individual's physical health, fitness, and demographics \cite{10.1145/3450439.3451863}.